mcsammon/mcsammon.github.io/research.md

 ## Papers In Preparation

-# What Triggers National Stock Market Jumps?
+# Index Rebalancing and Stock Market Composition: Do Index Funds Incur Adverse Selection Costs?
 (New 1/2025)

 Joint with John J. Shim